alexhagen/qe/Thermal_Hydraulics/README.md

 > 18. Basic Concept and Parameters in Two-phase Flow such as Void Fraction
 > 19. Derivation of Two-phase Flow Equations Based on Averaging
 > 20. Closure Relations and Correlations for Two-phase Flow

+These topics come from the classes NUCL 350, NUCL 351, NUCL 355, NUCL 402, and NUCL 551, with **NUCL 551** being the largest amount of material.